 Ho Chi Minh City or Saigon as it’s more commonly called, like Hanoi, has become a tourist hub in the south of Vietnam with the attractions of a modern city which is busy and dynamic, fostering its historical and cultural values.
-And here is our ultimate Ho Chi Minh City Travel Guide, including its major attractions, activities and day trips and generally all things you can do in just 48 hours.
+And here is Vietnam Cruise Shore Excursions‘s ultimate Ho Chi Minh City Travel Guide, including its major attractions, activities and day trips and generally all things you can do in just 48 hours.
 Check out now to know how to make the most of your trip to Ho Chi Minh City if you don’t have luxury week-long holiday to visit.

 TOP THINGS TO DO IN HO CHI MINH CITY, VIETNAM